selalib/selalib/REPOSITORY_README.txt

 'slv2d' is a code written by Eric Sonnendrucker that contains all functions we need to have in selalib.
 This part of the code will be used for testing purpose

+'pic2d' is a code written by Regine Bartheleme that contains a test case using PIC method.
+This part of the code will be used for testing purpose of PIC features of selalib.

 AVAILABLE BRANCHES: